-represents a group of eye disorders that cause damage to the optic nerve due to high intraocular pressure.
+represents a group of eye disorders that may cause damage to the optic nerve due to high intraocular pressure.
 Glaucoma is a degenerative eye disease and one of the leading causes of blindness in the United States.

 Angle-closure glaucoma is a condition in which the iris in the eye shifts and blocks the exit passageway of

 in the front compartment of the eye.
 This fluid blockage causes a rapid build-up of pressure in the eye.

 Angle-closure glaucoma is an emergency condition that requires immediate medical treatment to preserve vision.

 The exact cause of angle-closure glaucoma is unknown.
 However, factors that play a role in causing the disease include:

 Narrowing of the drainage angle in the eye—Aging and being